TeamFAPS/PSVita-RE-tools/README.md

 ---
 A PC tool that decompresses an unencrypted SELF file (skprx, suprx, self, eboot.bin) into an ELF file.

 This tool can't decompress NPDRM encrypted SELF nor System encrypted SELF.
 That means that you will have to use vDump or any dumping tool to first get a unencrypted SELF.
-Read SELF2ELF documentation for more informations.
+Read SELFtoELF documentation for more informations.

 That Hooker Got NIDS – by @dots-tb
 ---